elbachir67/trans-neur-emb-sem-pre-meta-trans/readme.md

-# Neural Embeddings and Auto-Regression for Semantic Preservation Measurement in Cross-Metamodel Transformations
+# Transformer-Based Neural Embeddings for Semantic Preservation Measurement in Cross-Metamodel Transformations

-This repository contains the implementation for our paper "Neural Embeddings and Auto-Regression for Semantic Preservation Measurement in Cross-Metamodel Transformations".
+This repository contains the implementation for our paper "Transformer-Based Neural Embeddings for Semantic Preservation Measurement in Cross-Metamodel Transformations".

 ## Overview